When to visit

 Visitor Center: The park has 5 different entrances and many information stations.
-The 3 most popular, open daily from late May to late September, 8 a.m. to 7 p.m. are: Grant Visitor Center, Fishing Bridge Visitor Center and Old Faithful Visitor Education Center.
+The 3 most popular, generally open daily from late May to late September, 9 a.m. to 5 p.m. are: Grant Visitor Center, Fishing Bridge Visitor Center and Old Faithful Visitor Education Center.

-Admission fee: $30/vehicle, including occupants.
+Entry fee: $35/vehicle including occupants.
 Valid 7 days.
-Purchase an America the Beautiful Pass for $80 if you plan to visit 2-3 parks.
+Purchase the America the Beautiful Pass for $80 if you plan to visit more than 2-3 parks.

 GRAND PRISMATIC SPRING

 Your first stop should be Grand Prismatic Spring.
-With its vibrant colours, Grand Prismatic is the most stunning hot spring in the park.
+With its vibrant colours, Grand Prismatic is the most spectacular hot spring in the park.